nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/exercises/MJ_BROWSERIFY_PLANETS.md

 ```

 1. Use `npm` to install Browserify, and any other packages you need to compile your modules.
-2. Make sure you have the Gulp task running that will build the distribution bundle file.
+2. Make sure you have the Grunt task running that will build the distribution bundle file.

 ## Instructions